-Not all homes are capable of taking advantage of some of the newer high-efficiency plumbing solutions, like low flow toilets, designed to reduce water consumption.
-Older Homes were designed with the assumption that a toilet flush would need 3 gallons of water to carry away waste.
-Low flow toilets use about half that water to accomplish the same task, so there is a chance that plumbing in some older homes can’t work properly with that low volume.
+Not all homes can take advantage of high-efficiency plumbing solutions like low-flow toilets, which are designed to reduce water consumption.
+Older homes were designed with the assumption that a toilet flush would need three gallons of water to carry away waste.
+Low-flow toilets use about half that water (1.6 gallons) to accomplish the same task, thereby helping you save water.

-One of the challenges in older homes is the waste drain beneath the toilet needs to have a 1/8-in to 1/4-slope per foot of water required to carry solid waste to the sewer system.
-If the water drain falls outside this variance, meaning they are too steep or too level, the flow of water may begin to build up and clog the lines.
+One of the challenges in older homes is the waste drain beneath the toilet.
+It needs to have a 1/8-in to 1/4-slope per foot of water required to carry solid waste to the sewer system.
+If the slope is level or too steep, the water flow will be negatively affected.
+This may end up resulting in water build-up or clog the lines.

 Most Systems Are Capable

-While most homes have plumbing that will support low flow toilets, there are a couple warning signs which indicate your system may have problems
+While most homes have plumbing that will support low-flow toilets, there are a couple of warning signs that can indicate your system may have problems: